 - Counseling in Religion.
 In this course, students learn the most prominent methods of religious counseling, as well as the key differences between secular and religious counseling.
 Students learn how various religious traditions provide support and advice for those suffering from depression, anxiety, worry, grief, guilt, marital problems, illness, and substance abuse.

 Homework in a religion degree program might include translations of Hebrew and Greek texts and writing essays explaining the similarities and differences of various religions.
 Some programs require or encourage internships at churches and other places of worship, faith-based organizations, faith-based social agencies, Islamic centers, Jewish community centers, or religious schools.

 Building a Career

 Those who wish to become professors of religion or philosophy will need to advance past the bachelor's degree to obtain a graduate degree.
 The Ph.D. is the preferred degree level for most permanent positions at colleges and universities, although master's degrees may be accepted for some teaching positions.
 Religion and philosophy teachers teach a wide variety of courses in theology and related areas, and often conduct research as well.
-The median yearly wage for professors in these fields was estimated at $65,100 as of May 2011, the BLS noted.
+The median yearly wage for professors in these fields was estimated at $65,100, the BLS noted.
 However, remember that employment in the field and specific salaries are not guaranteed.
 Your ability to find work depends on where you live and the economy, while your salary is based on your education, experience, and other considerations.